Ninian Park: Downscaling, closure and demolition

 The last football match played by Cardiff at Ninian Park was a 3–0 defeat by Ipswich Town on 25 April 2009.
 The final senior player to score at the ground was Jon Stead, then of Ipswich Town; the last player for Cardiff to score at the ground was Ross McCormack in a 3–1 victory over Burnley in the penultimate senior game at Ninian Park.
-After the final match, an online memorabilia auction was setup, with items such as goalposts, office furniture and supporters' seats being listed for sale.
+After the final match, an online memorabilia auction was set up, with items such as goalposts, office furniture and supporters' seats being listed for sale.
 In July 2009, the gates of the Ninian Park ground were re-erected opposite the stadium site, though minus one of the bluebird logos which had gone missing following the final match.